0Jamzey0/Rope-Simulation/README.md

 # Rope-Simulation
 Verlet Integration for Rope Simulation in Unity using C#

-**_It has an Option to Use a line Renderer to render the rope points or use a Mesh to render the line for a 3d Shape_**
+**_It has an Option to Use a line Renderer to render the rope points or use a Mesh to render the line for a 3d Rope_**

 Note that The **iterations** Parameter is crucial in terms of performance .
 Higher value for better simulation but results in a higher processing time